ndkhaivn/orbiscrm/pages/Orbis /formatting_layout.md

 {% include image.html file="formating_layout.png" %}

 ## 1. Columns
-* Splitting into multiple columns, each column can contain components
+* Split into multiple columns, each column can contain components

 ## 2. Field Set
-* Grouping the fields into one section.
+* Group the fields into one section.

 ## 3. Table
-* Splitting into multiple rows and columns
+* Split into multiple rows and columns

 ## 4. Tabs
-* Splitting into different tabs
+* Split into different tabs